francisco-perez-0/mikroways.net/content/english/portfolio/bluedraft-cicd.md

 tech: ["AWS", "Docker"]
 # porjects link
 # meta description
-description: "Sucess story which narrates the implementation of DevOps for one of Bluedraft's own applications."
+description: "This story narrates the implementation of DevOps for one of Bluedraft's own applications."
 # Problem overview
 problem: "BlueDraft had developed a Forecasting and Financial Analytics tool for large companies customized by client, which required complex, slow and expensive